 Get lost in the labyrinth of rock towers at Prachov Rocks.
 Located near Jicin in Bohemian Paradise, these ancient sandstone rock formations almost seem out of this world.
 We were awestruck by the massive towers and enchanting beauty of the place.

 You can easily spend a half of a day exploring the bottom to the tops of these rocks and just taking in the view.

-Another amazing find in Bohemian Paradise, Trosky Castle looks like something out of a fantasy film.
+Another amazing thing to do in Bohemian Paradise, Trosky Castle looks like something out of a fantasy film.
 These castle ruins in Liberec date back to the 14th century and was built on the top of two volcanic plugs!

 Not only is the castle unique looking but it also offers incredible 360 views of the surrounding area.
 Be sure to climb both towers, Baba, aka the old woman and Panna, aka Virgin for both of their enchanting views.

-This was one of our favorite finds in Czech Republic mostly because it involved castles, wine, and cheese.
+This was another one of our favorite things to do in Czech Republic mostly because it involved castles, wine, and cheese.
 It can’t get much better than that.
 After touring the majestic and ornate Valtice Chateau and it’s incredible Baroque Theater we made our way to the cellar of the castle for unlimited wine tasting!

 What makes Holasovice even more interesting would be the fact that it has it’s very own Stonehenge!
 Just a few minutes walk from the small downtown you can explore the ancient and mysterious Celtic stone circle in the middle of a field and some other interesting statues like dragons!

 This is one of the more popular things to do in the Czech Republic.
 The Sedlec Ossuary or Bone Cathedral in Kutna Hora attracts those with a morbid curiosity to them.